 The median (middle value) is the value that is exactly in the middle of a data distribution.
 It divides the data into two halves.
 50% of the data is less than or equal to the median, 50% are greater than or equal to the median.

-To calculate the median, the data is sorted according to size:If the number of data is odd, it is exactly the mean values of the median:
+To calculate the median, the data is sorted according to size:survey-suction-time002If the number of data is odd, it is exactly the mean values of the median:survey-suction-time041If the number of data is even, then the median (x) is the arithmetic mean of the two middle values:survey-suction-time004

 We have deliberately refrained from reading the 72 hours in our calculations, and we describe these as „outliers“, because we would then remove them from the record.
 We use the word outlier in the statistics when a measured value does not seem to fit in line with the other measurements.